 Striking points along the ridge are the Plattenstein, the Kreuzfelsen, the Mittagsstein and Rauchröhren and the Große Riedelstein, which is also the highest peak of the tour.

 Other special features on the ridge are the "RäuberHeigl cave", which is said to have served the legendary folk hero and rebel Michael Heigl as a shelter, and the Bavarian forest poet Maximilian Schmidt - called "Waldschmidt" - dedicated monument on the Great Riedelstein.

 There are several tour combinations that open up the Kaitersberg, but they all have one thing in common: fantastic views of the Lamer Winkel and the Bavarian Forest!

-Many myths and legends surround the third highest mountain in the Bavarian Forest National Park - the Lusen (1,373 meters).
-So the devil himself should have had a hand in the development of this popular excursion mountain ...
+Many myths and legends entwine around the third highest mountain in the Bavarian Forest National Park - the Lusen (1,373 meters).
+The devil himself is said to have played a role in the creation of this popular excursion mountain ...

-Impressive is the granite crest on the summit (one of the 100 most beautiful geotopes in Bavaria) and the breathtaking view of the Bavarian Forest, on clear days even up to the Alpine ridge.
+The granite dome on the summit (one of the 100 most beautiful geotopes in Bavaria) and the breathtaking view of the Bavarian Forest, on a clear day even as far as the Alpine ridge, are impressive.

-The summit of Lusens can be reached in summer as well as in winter via well-developed hiking trails.
-During the ascent you can discover such mystical and beautiful places as the Devil's Hole, the Martinsklause, the Himmelsleiter or the fascinating Glass Ark.
+The summit of the Lusens can be reached via well-developed hiking trails in summer and winter.
+On the ascent you can discover such mystical and beautiful places as the Teufelsloch, the Martinsklause, the Himmelsleiter or the fascinating Glass Arche.